 A flattering pick for any party.
 Pair with our swing skirt or blue jeans and celebrate.

 Follow the instructions below to make your own:

 Alabama Corset Pattern from Alabama Stitch Book

-2 yards of 100% organic cotton jersey fabric in White (or color of choice)
+2 yards of 100% organic medium-weight cotton jersey

 Rotary cutter and cutting mat

 1 spool Button Craft thread in color Red (or color of choice)